deepanshs/mrsimulator/docs/user_guide/simulator/simulator.rst

     # update the orientation averaging to custom sampling
     # load angles from the file
     alpha, beta, weight = np.loadtxt('zcw_h_987.bz2', unpack=True)
-    # create the CustomSampling object and assign to the config
+    # create the CustomSampling instance and assign to the config
     my_sampling = CustomSampling(
         alpha=alpha.copy(),
         beta=beta.copy(),